LADSoft/OrangeC/doc/Technical Documentation/Compiler IPC format.md

 program.
 By the end of the optimization process, some will be removed, others will be in registers, and still others will be placed on the stack.

+Other operands might be constants, variable addresesses, or variable values.

 The intermediate language has instructions for things like arithmetic functions, conditional branches, gosubs and accompanying parameter pushes/adjustments, and block copy/clear instructions used in structure operations.
 It also includes a couple of advanced concepts used to ease the generation of C++ programs.